Minnesota is developing a state system of highways covering the entire state and by which practically any part of the state can be reached.

 703 Excelsior Ave. (the 1921 Yellowstone Trail) Yellowstone Trail Garage.
 Now site of Hopkins Honda Collision Center.

-907 Main St. (earlier Yellowstone Trail) Hopkins Historical Society.
+33 – 14th Ave N (earlier Yellowstone Trail) Hopkins Historical Society.
 A resource center of over 10,000 photos and other collections depicting the history of Hopkins and area.
+Click here for Hopkins Historical Society.

 MN-207.0 Minneapolis